-In the day-to-day business of running a busy venue, we focus first and foremost on our clients.
+In the day-to-day business of event management, we focus first and foremost on our clients.
 But what’s important for both Croke Park and our clients is that we keep our eye on the ‘greater good’ – the things that are bigger than all of us and critical to future generations.
 We are supporting the Earth Day 2018 campaign to end plastic pollution.

 Future Generations: Our Sales Manager Sabrina Curran with her daughters Farrah and Sadhbh